-In April 2016, the Compensation Committee of the Board of Directors, taking into consideration the analysis and recommendations of Gallagher, approved the grant of time-based RSU awards to our named executive officers, including a cliff based RSU award to Mr. Gagnon as described below.
-These 2016 awards granted to our named executive officers are described in the table and subsequent disclosures below.
+In the first quarter of 2018, the Compensation Committee of the Board of Directors, taking into consideration the analysis and recommendations of Gallagher, approved the grant of time-based RSU awards and market condition performance based RSUs to our named executive officers.
+In addition, in the first quarter of 2018, as part of the granting of certain bonuses and incentive compensation to members of management following our acquisition of Data Sciences International, Inc., Mr. Sun was also granted an additional time-based RSU.
+In addition, in connection with the hiring of Ms. Unninayar, on November 26, 2018, she was granted stock options and time-based RSUs.
+These 2018 awards granted to our named executive officers are described in the table and subsequent disclosures below.